HPEEzmeral/spark-on-k8s/charts/metastore-2.4.7/README.md

 To install the helm chart in tenant type 'none' Namespace use the flag: <br>
 `--set tenantIsUnsecure=true ` along with the install command

+### For using MySQLDB as backend for hivemetastore
+A secret containing credentials for mysql server needs to be present on the cluster The secret name & namespace can be configured in values.yaml - mysqlNamespace,mysqlSecret By default namespace is set to 'mysql-operator' & secret 'hivemeta-secret' To use mysqlDB use flag
+`--set mysqlDB=true ` along with the install command

 ### Creating a service account
 This helm chart does not create Service Account and RBAC.
 To use an existing Service Account either update values.yaml or use the following flag with install command: <br>
 ` --set serviceaccount.name=xyz  --set serviceaccount.create=false`